ciceksepetitech/cactus-ui/doc-website/docs/styling.md

 # Styling

 As CsTech, our main aim is accessibility for Cactus UI when we created the library.
-Therefore, each component comes with **minimum styling** that allows the component usable easily and as it's supposed to be.
+Therefore, each component comes with **minimum styling** that allows the component usable easily and as it is supposed to be.
 For a dev-friendly development experience, the styling of any Cactus UI component is kept simple and flexible as much as possible.
-You can style components the way using CSS, sass or styled-components etc.
+You can style components the way using CSS, sass or styled-components, etc.

-We always will try to keep minimum default styling and as flexible as possible for all components.
+We always will try to keep minimum default styling and be as flexible as possible for all components.

 ## Importing Built-in Style